Top

 This course is designed to help students develop and practice the communication skills needed to succeed in college and workforce environments.
 Emphasis is placed on improving foundational communication strategies-reading, writing, listening, and speaking—and on developing research and critical thinking skills.

-This course introduces students to various forms of trauma and abuse of children and youth, both within and outside of the familial environment.
+Introduces students to various forms of trauma and abuse of children and youth, both within and outside of the familial environment.
 Students gain an understanding of how children, youth, and their families are affected.
 Types and indicators of trauma and abuse, system responses, interventions, and prevention are explored in the context of Child and Youth Care.
 Special emphasis is placed on client disclosure and duty to report.

-In this course, students enhance group counselling and facilitation skills.
+Enhances group counselling and facilitation skills.
 Students adapt counselling theories to the needs of diverse groups.
 Further, students incorporate knowledge of leadership styles, group dynamics, and conflict resolution to refine group facilitation strategies as they apply to the field of Child and Youth Care.
 Students guide groups through the various stages of group development and engage them in theory-driven interventions designed to promote healthy group interaction and growth.

 Introduces health and safety regulations, emergency procedures, storage and administration of medications, infectious disease, current health, hygiene, and nutrition practices, to prevent harm and promote safe and healing environments.
 Students communicate methods and intervention approaches specific to practice settings in the field of Child and Youth Care in a developmentally appropriate manner.